-The three HLM models reported in Table 4 are specified as follows.
-Bold italics indicates use of grand-mean centering, otherwise variables are in raw form (with some squared or ln values as indicated in the variable listing); 'r' and 'u' are first and second-level residual errors respectively.
+The three HLM models reported in table 4 are specified as shown in table A2.
+Bold italics indicate use of grand-mean centering, otherwise variables are in raw form (with some squared or ln values as indicated in the variable listing); "r" and "u" are first- and second-level residual errors, respectively.
 Variable labels are indicated in the preceding listing of variables.